siddhu1716/PreCog_Submission/README.md

 ## Directory Structure of Submission

-1. All README files contains reports
+1. All README files contain reports
-2. Directory structure is self explanatory, and in case of confusion, README files are there to clarify, (like in Q3)
+2. Directory structure is self-explanatory, and in case of confusion, README files are there to clarify.

 ## Libraries Used